mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 }
 ```

-Notice that it indicates it's a generated file with the `generatedBy` property.
-And check out the bindings.
+Notice that it calls out the fact it's a generated file with the `generatedBy` property.
+And check out those bindings.
 You can see in the `req` binding it lists the only method supported is "post", and the `authLevel` we specified is set to "anonymous".
+It's got our `route` specified there as well.

-Two properties essential to our precompiled app are listed at the end.
-The `scriptFile` and `entryPoint`.
-These point to the compiled assembly, and the `[namespace].[module].[function]` of our starting function in `Functions.fs`.
+Two other properties, essential to a precompiled app, are listed at the end:

+- `scriptFile`: Point to the compiled assembly
+- `entryPoint`: Indicates the **[namespace].[module].[function]** of the function, in this case `MyFunctions.Functions.helloYou`

 ## What's Next

 We covered a ton of ground on this one!
 Working with Pre-Compiled apps gives us a ton of flexibility.
 Also, we didn't need that weird [Editor Prelude](../building-azure-functions-with-fsharp-and-vscode/2-create-function-app/#holy-squigglies) thing.
-But we did lose that slick auto-reload on changes thing you can do with F# (and C#) Script.
+But we did lose the slickness of auto-reloading on changes that is supported by F# (and C#) Script.
 The good news is, that's been implemented already and will likely be included in the next beta release of the core tools!

-Next up you could try switching from NuGet to Paket.
-Or maybe you want to use FAKE to build and run your project.
-Or better yet, try some different bindings.
-Cosmos is really cool!

-You can try deploying this to your Azure account, following the instructions [here](../building-azure-functions-with-fsharp-and-vscode/4-deploy-to-azure/).
+Why not try [deploying this to your Azure account](../building-azure-functions-with-fsharp-and-vscode/4-deploy-to-azure/).
 Oh, and try attaching the debugger to your function!
-Just run the function, set a breakpoint, and press `F5`!
+Just run the function, set a breakpoint, and press `F5`.
+Super easy!

 That's it for now.
 And thanks for reading!